Things to Know Before Buying a House: GuardHill’s Guide to Finding the Perfect Home

 Is the home located on a cul-de-sac or a main road?
 Does the area have safe sidewalks?
 When looking at homes, make sure to walk or drive around the community and local town to get a feel for the vibe of the area!
 It’s important to live in an area where you feel comfortable, safe and welcomed.

 Number of bedrooms

-Each family has an idea of how many bedrooms they need.
+How many bedrooms do you or your family need?
 If you are buying your first home, take into account whether you want an extra bedroom for guests or a home office.
 You should also take into consideration the size of each bedroom in case you are moving in with existing furniture!

 Number of bathrooms

-It’s essential to have a rough idea about how many bathrooms you and your family need before you search for a house.
+How many bathrooms do you or your family need?
 Make sure the bathrooms are up to your standards for yourself, your family and your guests.
 The location of the bathrooms is relevant, too; if each bathroom is connecting to a bedroom, make sure you feel comfortable having guests walk through the bedrooms to get to the bathroom.